Introduction To Haptic Feedback

 Haptic/Tactile feedback (or haptics) is the use of advanced vibration patterns and waveforms to convey information to a user or operator.
 The word ‘haptics’ is derived from the Greek phrase ‘I touch’.

-Haptics uses a vibrating component (sometimes called actuator) such as a vibration motor or a linear resonant actuator which is driven by an electronic circuit.
-It is common for a microcontroller to decided when to vibrate and with which pattern, and for a dedicated haptic driver chip to control the actuator.
+Haptics uses a vibrating component (sometimes called an actuator) such as a vibration motor or a linear resonant actuator which is driven by an electronic circuit.
+It is common for a microcontroller to decide when to vibrate and with which pattern, and for a dedicated haptic driver chip to control the actuator.
 Of course, there are a range of varieties on the engineering side, you can read about them in the Essentials for Haptics section of the Adding and Improving Haptics page.
 But first, we continue with our introduction to haptic technology.

 Where Can I Find Haptic Feedback?